Cielquan/python_test-cielquan/docs/source/contribution/pull_requests.rst

 =========================================

 This section will guide you through the process of contributing through :repo:`Github Pull Requests <pulls>`.
+Use your best judgment to follow the guidelines below.

-Use your best judgment to follow the guidelines and rules below.
+If you are unsure about things regarding your contribution just open a pull request or :ref:`issue<contribution/issues:Contribution through Github Issues>` and ask.

-Rules are not meant to be broken as there are workflows depending on the compliance with the rules.
-Very important here are the :ref:`contribution/git_workflow:Commit message rules`.
+Please write meaningful commit messages and if you work on an issue please add its id in parentheses at the end of the commit message's headline like so:
-If you are unsure about specific things regarding your contribution just open a pull request or :ref:`issue<contribution/issues:Contribution through Github Issues>` and ask.
+``<commit message> (#1)``.

 For creation of your local development environment please see:
-:ref:`contribution/development:Set up Local Development Environment`
+:ref:`contribution/development:Set up Local Development Environment`.

 Table of contents:
     - `Contribution to the Documentation`_